nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2019f/syllabus.md

       A helpful tool for hardware design is the free [Fritzing App](https://fritzing.org/home/), which provides a virtual design lab with ready-made hardware components.
 You may wish to install and use this to create your hardware design prior to implementing it.

+      #### Network Inspection Tools

+      During this course, we will be learning to use a variety of basic Linux command line tools (that are available on almost every installation of Linux) to inspect the networks of the Internet and how our computers interact with them.

+      In some cases, these are not enough, and we want to inspect the packet-level data being transmitted through the network.
+In such cases, there are a few useful tools you can use.

+      * [Wireshark](https://www.wireshark.org/) - the most commonly used network protocol analyzer, providing facilities for live capture and offline analysis of network traffic data at the packet and byte level.
+Also provides `tshark`, the command-line version of Wireshark.
+This was originally named "Ethereal", with command-line version `tethereal`.
+      * Under the hood of Wireshark is `libpcap`, which is part of the [`tcpdump` command line packet analyzer](https://www.tcpdump.org/).
+Somewhat harder to use, it provides raw capture capability for cases where Wireshark is not enough.
+(Your instructor has not found any cases like this yet.)
+      * [Fiddler](https://www.telerik.com/fiddler) is a web debugging proxy that is sometimes useful for manipulating a web session or intentionally impacting network performance when building internet-based software.
+      * [Zenmap](https://nmap.org/zenmap/), the graphical interface for the `nmap` command line tool, provides facilities for scanning networks and systems for security volnerabilities.

+      During this course, we will use Wireshark during demos to explore the protocol layers of internet message packets when we dive into the details of the various protocols.

       ### Project Poster for Extra Credit

       If you personalize and complete your multi-component project, you also have an opportunity for 500 points of extra credit if you create a poster (using the provided template) explaining the system, its design and operation, and the process used to build and test it.